 Our first day turned out to be a mix of paddling and portaging.
 We didn’t actually travel very far – just 10 kilometers at most.
 Three portages were required and we only ran one set of rapids.
 But because we’d hiked 30 kilometers the day before, we were happy to call it a day at a very pretty campsite right beside Rock Trout Rapids.

-Day Two: Trout Rock Rapids to a campsite two kilometers north of No Name Rapids
+Day Two on the Churchill River: Trout Rock Rapids to a campsite two km north of No Name Rapids

 Our luck held as we paddled across Nipew Lake with barely a breath of wind.
 This section could be tough going in a big wind.
 The highlight here was a rookery absolutely covered with hundreds of gulls and white pelicans.
 We continued on, weaving our way through a maze of islands to reach our campsite.
 We had read other blogs where people had some navigation issues and ended up paddling many extra kilometers so close attention was paid to the map and our location.